spletts/nHDeabsorb/README.md

 Evaluate the photoionization absorption component given specific energy bins (in keV)

 positional arguments:
-  absorption_model      Valid options are: dict_keys(['phabs', 'tbabs_abdund_wilm']).
+  absorption_model      Valid options are: dict_keys(['phabs', 'tbabs_abund_wilm']).
-  nH                    Hydrogen column density in units of 10^22 1/cm^2. fn_energy_data        Filename of data file which contains the energy bin centers (in keV) in the first column,
+  nH                    Hydrogen column density in units of 10^22 1/cm^2. fn_energy_data        Filename of data file which contains the energy bin centers (in keV) in the first column and the energy bin width (in
-                        and the energy bin width (in keV) in the second column.
-This file must not have a header (to change this behavior edit `skip_header`).
+                        keV) in the second column.
+This file must not have a header (to change this behavior see the docstring for
+                        `make_absorption_table`).
 This file can have any number of columns, as only the first two are read.

 optional arguments:
   -h, --help            show this help message and exit --fn_output FN_OUTPUT
-                        Filename of output data file which contains the energy bin centers (in keV) in the first column, and the energy bin width (in keV) in the second column, and the corresponding absorption component in the third a nd final column.
-This comma-separated file has header energy_keV,ebin_width_keV,absorption
+                        Filename of output data file which contains the energy bin centers (in keV) in the first column, and the energy bin width
+                        (in keV) in the second column, and the corresponding absorption component in the third a nd final column.
+This comma- separated file has header energy_keV,ebin_width_keV,absorption
 ```

 Reiterating the above: